pentaho-jrice/jrice-hadoop-apache/wiki/customize-environment.md

 Through environment variables.

-Each synced folder has a default location it will sync to on your machine (under <user-home-dir>/dev-env).
+Each synced folder has a default location it will sync to on your machine if no environment variable override is set.

 You can override any one of them by setting an environment variable.
 You only need to set environment variable overrides for the ones you care about.
+The rest can be synced to default locations.

-## What are they?
+## What are the variables to set?

 Primary